 *Note that both tests were performed using 100 MB files.

-SkyDrive is a cloud service.
-This means that every operation is done remotely, and direct connection to the original folders is rarely needed.
+Let’s break down the process even more: as we’ve said, SkyDrive is a cloud service.
+This means that every operation is done remotely, and a direct connection to the original folders is rarely needed.

 Once you’ve created your SkyDrive account, you can start uploading your first documents or create new ones.
 Moreover, because Microsoft has done a marvelous job at creating a cross-platformer, your account will automatically sync any information uploaded from all signed-in devices like tablets and smartphones.